wrex/rexs.tips/content/en/guitar/Introduction/content-organization/index.md

 To prevent confusion with chords or notes, keys will usually be written in angled quotes:

-> The key of &laquo;C&raquo; is also called "C Major" but is different than the chord Cmaj or the note C.
+> The key of &laquo;C&raquo; is also called "C Major" but is different than the chord CMaj or the note C.

 ### Scale degrees

 Whenever it's necessary to refer to scale degrees I will prefix with a small circumflex preceding the number: &circ;5 is the fifth scale degree.

-(Scale degrees are traditionally written with a caret or hat on top of the number, but creating those glyphs on this site is technically challenging.)
+(Scale degrees are traditionally written with a caret or hat on top of the number, but adding those glyphs to this site is more of a hassle than I'm willing to undertake.)

 ---